How To Pronounce Kratom?

 What are the Different Ways of Pronouncing Kratom?

 Pronunciation matters because it is how we say the word in our head.
 Here is how many people read and say Kratom.
-It’s hard enough to understand the colors of kratom, but nevermind the kratom strain names.
-Basics are white, red, green, and yellow kratom.

 Currently, there are three most commonly used pronunciations: